torproject/onionbalance/docs/tutorial.md

 ### Step 1: Configuring the frontend server (configuring Tor)

-Now setup a minimal torrc with a control port enabled.
+Now configure a minimal `torrc` file with a control port enabled.
 As an example:

     SocksPort 0
     ControlPort 127.0.0.1:6666
     DataDirectory /home/user/frontend_data/

+If you installed the [Tor daemon][] from a package, this file should be located on `/etc/tor/torrc`.
+If you compiled Tor, this file can be anywhere you like.

+Now make sure the [Tor daemon][] is running with this configuration:

+* When installed via a package, simply reload the `tor` service, usually with a command like `sudo service tor restart`.
+* When compiled locally, `tor` can be started with `./src/app/tor -c torrc`, where `torrc` is the path to the configuration file you created.

 Now start up Tor and let it do its thing.

-Feel free to tweak your torrc as you feel (also enable logging), but for the purposes of this guide I assume that your control port is at 127.0.0.1:6666.
+Feel free to tweak your `torrc` as you feel (also enable logging), but for the purposes of this guide it's assumed that your control port is at `127.0.0.1:6666`.

 ### Step 2: Configuring the frontend server (setting up onionbalance)